Omaha System Board of Directors

 kjohnson@mail.nur.utexas.edu

 Karen is an Associate Professor at The University of Texas at Austin School of Nursing.
-She conducts research to address health inequities in adolescents.
-Most of her work focuses on substance use, mental health, and co-occurring health-risk behaviors in adolescents who are at-risk for school dropout and attending alternative high schools.
-She also explores the role of providers in addressing health-risk behaviors during sports physicals.
-She is particularly interested in the role of school nurses in addressing health-risk behaviors with vulnerable youth.
+She conducts adolescent health inequity research, particularly involving health services.
+Her emphasis is substance use, mental health, and co-occurring health-risk behaviors in adolescents who are at-risk for school dropout and attending alternative high schools.
+Recently, she explored the role of school nurses as they addressed substance use and reproductive health in alternative schools, the relationship of school staffing and policy to substance use, and how those are related to the school-to-prison pipeline progression.

-Karen was introduced to the Omaha System during her PhD program at the University of Minnesota, where she collaborated with Dr. Karen Monsen on various projects and attended her first Omaha System International Conference.
-She is a Fellow in the American Academy of Nursing and a member of The University of Texas at Austin Omaha System Users Group.
-She has used the Omaha System in teaching community assessment skills to bachelors and master’s level public health nursing students.
-She has also contributed to research publications that use Omaha System data to explore the impact of public health nursing interventions.
+Karen was introduced to the Omaha System in 2008 during her PhD program at the University of Minnesota, where she collaborated with Dr. Karen Monsen and attended her first Omaha System International Conference.
+She is a Fellow in the American Academy of Nursing.
+She used the Omaha System in teaching community assessment skills to bachelors and master’s level public health nursing students.
+She contributed to research publications that use Omaha System data to explore the impact of public health nursing interventions, and plans to continue exploring Omaha System data related to adolescents and maternal/child populations using innovative methods.
 Karen and The University of Texas at Austin School of Nursing served as the school host for the April 2019 Omaha System International Conference in Eagan, Minnesota, where she delivered the opening speech.
 Karen joined the Omaha System Board of Directors in 2017.

 Brian J. Kates, MA, CPRP, LPCC